Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

 desc: Invoke and manage AWS Lambda functions from Kong
 description: |
   Invoke an [AWS Lambda](https://aws.amazon.com/lambda/) function from Kong.
-It can be used in combination with other request plugins to secure, manage, or extend the function.
+The AWS Lambda plugin can be used in combination with other request plugins to secure, manage, or extend the function.

 type: plugin
 categories: